Introduction |

 What are the possibilities for a Just-In-Time graphic design?
 Materials may be produced as they are needed, in the quantities required, on-demand and in a state of constant revision.
 Roles are blurred and collapsed into one efficient activity.
 For example, a poster designed on Thursday may be different than one printed next Friday.
 Two thousand copies of a magazine might be designed, printed and distributed in 24 hours.
 PDF files could be regenerated every two hours and automatically sent to a large emailing list.
 And these kinds of unstable forms and fluid production models allow the possibility of creating printed materials and softwares that are responsive, accurate, specific and up-to-date.

-The complete syllabus is available as a PDF here.
+available as a PDF here.